-Vermont Health Connect (VHC) is the state of Vermont’s health insurance marketplace.
-It was created after the Affordable Care Act was signed into law in 2010.
-Vermont Health Connect offers qualified health plans to all Vermonters, as well as financial help for those who qualify.
-Financial help from VHC includes premium tax credits and Enhanced Silver plans with cost-sharing reductions.
-Eligible Vermonters can also get Medicaid for Children and Adults through Vermont Health Connect, including Dr. Dynasaur.
+Vermont Health Connect (VHC) is Vermont’s health insurance marketplace.
+It was created after the Affordable Care Act in 2010.
+Vermont Health Connect offers qualified health plans to all Vermonters, and offers financial help for people who qualify.
+Vermonters who qualify can also get Medicaid for Children and Adults, including Dr. Dynasaur.

 Qualified Health Plans